ukparliament/weeknotes.data-search/10/index.md

 ### Domain modelling

 Anya, Silver and Michael continued work on modelling government departments, positions and incumbencies.
 The [model is now published](https://ukparliament.github.io/ontologies/government-department/government-department-ontology.html).
-Feedback is, as ever welcome.
+Feedback is, as ever, welcome.

 Michael met with [Chris](https://twitter.com/chrisalcockdev) to pass on work so far around the government model.
 He also met with [Colin](https://twitter.com/colinpattinson) to run through much the same stuff.